 Add remaining oil and the onions and stir to coat in the oil.
 Cook until translucent and soft, about 3 minutes.
 Stir in the bell peppers, add a big pinch of salt, some freshly ground black pepper, and cook, stirring occasionally, until soft, about 15 minutes.
-Add 1/4 cup of water, reduce the heat to low, cover and cook until very soft, about 5 minutes more.
+Add 1/3 cup of water, reduce the heat to low, cover and cook until very soft, about 5 minutes more.
 Add the mushrooms back to the pepper mixture, stir to coat, cover, turn off heat, and set aside until ready to use.

-If you’re craving an egg, now would be the time to prepare it.
+Make The Egg: If you’re craving an egg, now would be the time to prepare it.
 (I prefer mine poached or friend for polenta but do what you please.)
-Just before serving, stir the cheese into the warm polenta.
+Just before serving, whisk the cheese into the warm polenta.

 To Serve The Polenta: After the polenta has rested, whisk it to loosen it up.
 Stir in the mascarpone and cover until ready to use.
 Taste the polenta and check out the consistency.
 If you like it looser (as I do), whisk in another 1/4 cup of water as needed to loosen the polenta to the consistency of oatmeal.

 Divide polenta evenly among four bowls.
 If using the greens, stir them into the mushrooms mixture until just wilted then spoon over the polenta.
 Top each bowl with a fried egg, a sprinkling of some chives, and, if desired, a sprinkle of Parmigiano-Reggiano and a dollop of mascarpone.

 Aida is a food and travel expert, author, chef, Food Network personality, founder of the travel services company, Salt & Wind Travel, and partner at the creative agency and educational platform, Border Free Media.
 She has made her career in food travel media and hospitality and has crisscrossed the globe to search out the best food destinations.